w00jay/llm-doc-chat/README.md

 ## Installation

-I have no requirements.txt.
-Sorry...
-I'm a bad person.
-Install a lot of dependencies...
+Install a lot of dependencies in requirements.txt...
 But do this in a `virtualenv` unless you want to be sorry later.

 My favorite way is to use direnv and use `layout python` in this folder, then `direnv allow` to provision your virtualenv that you don't have to `deactivate` later.

+Another plug for `pip install pipreqs` and `pipreqs ./`.

 ## Usage